baudisgroup/CNAdjust/README.md

 git clone https://github.com/hangjiaz/CNAdjust.git
 ```

-and then run this workflow by pointing to the installation path (replace `hangjiaz/CNAdjust` with `/path/to/CNAdjust` in the following commands and there's no need to include `-r main`).
+and then run this workflow by pointing to the installation path (replace `hangjiaz/CNAdjust` with `/path/to/CNAdjust` in the following commands).

 ## Quick start